nicklockwood/Consumer/README.md

 Using that grammar, you can then parse String input into an AST (Abstract Syntax Tree), which can then be transformed into application-specific data

+**Note: Consumer is at a very early stage of development.
+Performance is not good, and breaking changes are likely.
+It is not recommended that you use it in production at this time.**

 ## Why?

 There are many situations where it is useful to be able to parse structured data.
 Most popular file formats have some kind of parser, typically either written by hand or by using code generation.